Becoming a volunteer

 Please give a number where we can contact you for an informal discussion.
 If you then decide to go ahead we will arrange for you to attend an interview in the department where there is a vacancy.
 If you are successful at interview then you will be asked to complete an application form and give two references, complete a health check form and in most cases, supply information and personal identification documents so that we can request a Criminal Records Check.

-When all the checks have been completed and are satisfactory, you will be asked to start your voluntary role for a trail period of one month.
+When all the checks have been completed and are satisfactory, you will be asked to start your voluntary role for a trial period of one month.
 This is to help you decide if this is the right placement for you and if not, we will investigate other options.

 For information regarding the Hospital Car Service and becoming a voluntary car driver, please see the Patient Transport Service pages.